IS230TNVBH1A - TMR Vibration Input Assembly Board

 Availability: In Stock

-IS230TNVBH1A is an Vibration Input Assembly developed by GE.
-It is a part of Mark VIe control system.
+IS230TNVBH1A is a TMR Vibration Input Assembly Board manufactured and designed by General Electric as part of the Mark VIe Series used in GE Distributed Gas Turbine Control Systems.
 The primary function of the module is to provide vibration monitoring capabilities in systems that require a high level of reliability, such as those employing Triple Modular Redundancy (TMR) architecture.
 TMR is a fault-tolerant system design that utilizes three identical components, allowing for redundant monitoring and control.
 This redundancy ensures that even if one component fails, the system can continue to operate reliably.
 The Vibration Input Assembly is responsible for capturing and processing vibration signals from industrial machinery and equipment.
 It is equipped with sensors and circuitry designed to accurately measure and monitor vibration levels, allowing for the detection of potential faults or abnormalities in the machinery.
 It can receive real-time vibration data, enabling them to detect and diagnose potential issues with the machinery.
 This information can be crucial for preventive maintenance, helping to avoid costly breakdowns and ensuring the overall efficiency and reliability of the industrial process.

 • When the system is configured for seismic transducers, additional modifications are made to the input.
 Firstly, a negative bias is introduced to the input for open circuit detection purposes.
 This allows the system to detect when the input circuit is open or not properly connected.